malsch/occupationCoding/README.md

 ## 5:  5                          Abschleifer 24222,21212
 ```

+*Similarity-based Reasoning*

 This was easy.
-Schierholz (2019, pp. 206-208) suggests an alternative method, which yields far better results.
+Schierholz (2019) introduces an alternative method, which yields far better results.
 His technique relies on anonymized training data from various surveys (Antoni et al., 2010; Rohrbach-Schmidt and Hall, 2013; Lange et al., 2017; Hoffmann et al., 2018; Trappmann et al. 2010), which are provided as part of this package.

-Training the model will take several minutes ...
+Training the model will take several minutes...
 ``` r
 simBasedModelWordwise <- trainSimilarityBasedReasoning2(anonymized_data = surveyCountsWordwiseSimilarity,
                                                          num.allowed.codes = 1291,